-3. Training.
-All laboratory personnel who use or handle hazardous chemicals must receive training on the hazards of those chemicals and measures they can take to protect themselves - available courses are listed in Section VI - Training Requirements.
+All laboratory personnel who use or handle hazardous chemicals must receive training on the hazards of those chemicals and measures they can take to protect themselves.
+Available courses are listed in the Training Requirements section of this plan.
 Training must include information on interpreting container labels and SDS's; the location, acute and chronic effects, and safe handling of hazardous chemicals to which personnel may be exposed; the proper use of protective equipment and first-aid treatment; and general safety instructions on the handling and clean-up procedures and disposal of hazardous chemicals.
-Training must be provided before the employee works with, or in a laboratory containing, any hazardous chemical.
+Training must be provided before the employee or student works with, or in a laboratory containing, any hazardous chemical.
 Retraining is required when the potential for exposure to hazardous chemicals in the laboratory increases significantly or when the principal investigator receives new and significant information concerning the hazards of a chemical.

-The principal investigator / laboratory supervisor is responsible for providing continued training as necessary.
+The principal investigator/laboratory supervisor is responsible for providing continued training as necessary.
 All training must be documented, including the date, employee names and signatures, and the subjects covered in the session.
-Once laboratory specific training is completed, principle investigators must forward a copy of the training record to LSD.
+Once laboratory specific training is completed, principal investigators must forward a copy of the training record to the Laboratory Safety Division (LSD).